opensafely/documentation/docs/opensafely-cli.md

 To end your RStudio Server session press ++ctrl+c++ in the Terminal window in which you ran the `opensafely rstudio` command.

-Note that the `opensafely` CLI is not vendored within the rstudio image.
+Note that the `opensafely` CLI is not vendored within the RStudio image.
 Hence to use CLI commands such as `opensafely run`, please do so from a local Terminal session and not from the Terminal pane in your RStudio Server session.
 Whereas, the `opensafely` CLI is vendored within the Codespaces version of RStudio Server, and so you can use the RStudio Terminal in this case.

 Users with Apple Silicon computers need to [enable Rosetta emulation](/install-docker/#macs-with-an-apple-silicon-processor).
 Since Docker Desktop 4.25.0 this feature has been enabled by default.
 For Docker Desktop versions between 4.16.0 and 4.24.4 this setting can be found in Settings under the _Features in development_ and then _Beta features_ tab.
 The `opensafely rstudio` command will not run under either the Docker Virtual Machine Manager virtualization (since Docker Desktop 4.35.0) nor the legacy QEMU virtualization.

 Users with Windows computers will notice that after opening a repository in RStudio project mode that their _.Rproj_ file will have had its line endings changed (from CRLF to LF).
 This is because RStudio always rewrites _.Rproj_ files on opening a project.
 You can simply discard these changes, for example, in GitHub Desktop by right clicking and selecting _Discard Changes_.
-Alternatively, this can be overcome by resaving your _.Rproj_ file with LF line endings, then adding a special case, as shown below, to your _.gitattributes_ file to tell Git to always save this file with LF line endings (this setting needs to placed on a line after the `* text=auto` line).
+Alternatively, this can be overcome by re-saving your _.Rproj_ file with LF line endings, then adding a special case, as shown below, to your _.gitattributes_ file to tell Git to always save this file with LF line endings (this setting needs to placed on a line after the `* text=auto` line).
 Make sure to commit this addition to your _.gitattributes_ file into your repository.

 ```text
 *.Rproj text eol=lf
 ```

-### `jupyter` - Running JupyterLab
+#### `opensafely launch jupyter` - Running JupyterLab

 [Jupyter notebooks](https://jupyter.org/) are useful interactive environments for developing code.